yossiyhartman/VU-Assignment-Hospital-Admission-Optimisation/README.md

-## Optimisation of Business Processes Course - Dashboard Project
+# Optimisation of Business Processes – Dashboard Project (VU Amsterdam)

-Welcome to my repository for the Optimisation of Business Processes course assignment at VU Amsterdam.
-This project showcases a dynamic dashboard created with Python, leveraging the Dash and Plotly to visualize and manage the allocation and handling of incoming patients in a hospital setting.
+This repository contains my assignment for the Optimisation of Business Processes course at VU Amsterdam.
+The project centers around building an interactive dashboard using Python, Dash, and Plotly to help visualize and manage the flow of incoming patients in a hospital setting.

-### Project Overview
+#### Project Overview
-For this project, We were given distributions of incomming patients.
-The dashboard developed for this assignment integrates various parameters, such as type of patient, expected stay duration, likelihood of recovery, and the need for homecare post-discharge, to optimize the patient flow and resource allocation within a hospital.
-Through this interactive tool, users can simulate different scenarios by adjusting parameters to observe potential outcomes and make informed decisions to improve efficiency and patient care.
+In this assignment, we were provided with distributions of incoming patients and tasked with developing a tool to support better decision-making in hospital resource management.

-### Key Features
+The dashboard lets users explore how different factors like patient type, length of stay, recovery likelihood, and post-discharge care needs impact patient flow and hospital efficiency.
+By adjusting these parameters, users can simulate various scenarios and gain insight into how to improve operations and care outcomes.

-- Interactive Data Visualization: Utilizes Dash and Plotly for real-time, interactive data visualizations.
+#### Includes
-- Scenario Simulation: Allows users to adjust parameters like patient type, expected stay, and more to test different hospital management strategies.
+- **Interactive Data Visualization**: Built with Dash and Plotly for real-time, user-friendly visualizations of patient data and hospital capacity.
-- Optimization Insights: Provides actionable insights on how to place and handle patients effectively, improving overall hospital efficiency.
+- **Scenario Simulation**: Users can tweak parameters such as patient types, expected stay duration, and care needs to explore different planning strategies.